-During the nominations process, we invite you to invest in the future of AFA by assisting the Nominations and Elections Committee (NEC) in the process of identifying members to serve on the Board of Directors and NEC.
+During the nominations process, we invite you to invest in the future of AFA by assisting the Nominations & Elections Committee (NEC) in the process of identifying members to serve on the board of directors and NEC.

 Nominations for 2020 will follow this timeline:

 May 1, 2019: Call for Nominations materials available on-line

 September 17 - October 8: Voting Period for BOD & NEC

 Nominations are now closed for the 2020 AFA board of directors and 2020 Nominations & Elections Committee.
 Nominees will be notified and invited to submit materials for consideration by the Nominations & Elections Committee.

 Per the AFA Bylaws, professional, graduate, affiliate, or emeritus members that have been a member of AFA for a minimum of three (3) years prior to nomination are eligible to run for the board of directors.
 If you have questions, please contact Monica Miranda, NEC chair.

 On Thursday, May 9 board members held an informational session to discuss the characteristics needed to be on the board, the responsibilities that come with being on the board, and the difference in this and other types of volunteer activity.
 If you missed the session, you can view the full webinar here.
 Or, download the presentation slides.